STAT545-UBC/STAT545-UBC-original-website/block026_file-out-in.md

 Default to `readr::read_delim()` and friends.
 Use the arguments!

 The Gapminder data is too clean and simple to show off the great features of readr, so I encourage you to check out the vignette on [column types](https://cran.r-project.org/web/packages/readr/vignettes/column-types.html).
-There are many variable types that you will be able to parse correctly upon import, thereby eliminating a great deal of post-timport fussing.
+There are many variable types that you will be able to parse correctly upon import, thereby eliminating a great deal of post-import fussing.

 ### Compute something worthy of export